olivDiogo/SmartHome/docs/userStories/us14/us14_readme.md

         Goal: To have an actuator that sets the position of a blind roller

 ### 1.3.
 Dependency of another user story
-_This user story depends on US12 (add an actuator to an existing device in a room.)
+_This user story does not depend on another._

 ### 1.4.
 Relevant domain aggregate model
 ![Actuator](../../general/agreggateModels/Actuator.png)